 Unfortunately, even natural products or products labelled “non-comedogenic”, “Won’t Clog Pores” or “Hypoallergenic” can still contain agents that worsen acne.

 Look on the label and check that it doesn't contain any pore clogging ingredients.
 You may need to experiment with several different products before you find success.

 Need to really hide that shining beacon of a spot for an important date, wedding or interview?

-Drug-free protective patches - such as Cover-Dot Acne Care Patches - do a good job of hiding pimples and can be used by men or women alike, with or without makeup.
-If you wish to use foundation, choose one that doesn't contain any pore-clogging ingredients.
+If you wish to use foundation, choose a foundation that doesn't contain any pore-clogging ingredients.
 Most acne experts recommend natural mineral-based powdered foundations over liquid foundations.
 Remember to always remove make-up completely at the end of the day using a gentle soap-free wash.

 Does Your Skin Really Reflect What You Eat?